-In March, 42-year-old Art Perea, a vice officer with the department, resigned amid accusations of raping a Point Loma Nazarene University student at an El Cajon home.
+In March, a 42-year-old vice officer with the department, resigned amid accusations of raping a Point Loma Nazarene University student at an El Cajon home.
 He has not been charged in the case, which remains under investigation.

 On March 11, San Diego police Officer Anthony Arevalos, 40, was arrested after a woman accused him of sexually assaulting her following a traffic stop in the Gaslamp Quarter.